 You have heard the allegations if you have access to a newspaper or a television in Baltimore.
-Dr. Levy, an OB/GYN with a good reputation, used a pen camera and other surreptitious devices to photograph and film his female patients.
+Dr. Levy, an OB/GYN with an excellent reputation, used a pen camera and other surreptitious devices to photograph and film his female patients.
 Dr. Levy had worked at the hospital for his entire 25-year career until his dismissal on February 8, when a coworker blew the whistle on the alleged operation after noticing something unusual about the doctor’s examinations four days earlier.

 Former patients have reacted differently to these events.
 One patient voiced her prior suspicions when she remarked in an interview that whenever she went for an appointment, Dr. Levy would ask the nurse to leave the room so they could be alone.
-Another echoed these suspicions, saying, “I can remember on one occasion we were talking about an issue, a health issue that I was having, and brought up to my doctor and he was almost extremely interested.”
+Another echoed these suspicions, saying, “I can remember on one occasion we were talking about an issue, a health issue that I was having and brought up to my doctor and he was almost extremely interested.”

 At the end of the day, many questions remain unanswered.
-How did Dr. Levy manage to get away with this flagrant violation of privacy for such a long time?
+How did Dr. Levy get away with this flagrant violation of privacy for such a long time?
 Did Johns Hopkins take any steps to supervise the behavior of its doctors?
 Were there any preventative measures in place to prevent these types of incidents from occurring?
 Was anyone at the hospital aware of this behavior?
-As investigators continue to dig up facts surrounding the controversy, hopefully these questions will be quickly resolved.
+As investigators continue to dig up facts surrounding the controversy, hopefully, these questions will be quickly resolved.

 Anything can happen.
-But I cannot not imagine any scenario for these cases that does not involve mass settlement because I cannot imagine Hopkins letting these cases go to trial.
+But I cannot imagine any scenario for these cases that does not involve mass settlement because I cannot imagine Hopkins letting these cases go to trial.